igvteam/spacewalk/README.md

 ## Developer Installation

 This section is for developers who want to run their own instance of Spacewalk.
-Most users should use the hosted version at [aidenlab.org/spacewalk](https://aidenlab.org/spacewalk/).

 ### Prerequisites
 - Node.js >= v20.8.0